 Great design is both art and science.
 Our research and project initiatives focus on making progress with specific metrics—including net-zero energy, net-zero water, healthy and sustainable building materials, and human well-being—all in balance with beauty and the experiential.
 Our goal is to measure the results of each initiative on every project so that we can continue to improve the world and the lives of our clients.

-MSR Design is seeking Living Building Challenge (LBC) petal certification for the materials, beauty, and equity petals In this video, project team members from MSR Design and Stahl Construction discuss the process and impact of designing and building our new studio to meet LBC certification requirements.
+MSR Design’s 510 Marquette Studio has achieved Living Building Challenge (LBC) Petal Certification for the materials, beauty, and equity petals.
+In this video, project team members from MSR Design and Stahl Construction discuss the process and impact of designing and constructing our new studio to meet the ambitious LBC Petal Certification requirements.

 We want every material choice in our industry to be a good choice.
 Since this effort is bigger than any one firm, we need project owners and other design firms to work with us to change the marketplace.
 We have developed guidelines around transparency, sustainability, and health for our own materials library, including a one-page handout that communicates our criteria for product sales reps and a training guide for design staff.
 Please use the form below to receive a link to download our criteria and training guide.